cpraveen/chebpy/README.md

 https://cpraveen.github.io/chebpy

-These examples are based on the book of L. N. Trefethen.
+These examples are based on the book

+> L. N. Trefethen, Spectral Methods in MATLAB, SIAM.

+I have rewritten these codes in Python.

 For nbviewer links to these files, see here